 He has performed world premieres at festivals in the United States and Europe, and he recently curated a series of concerts related to the Silk Road at the Hong Kong Museum of History for which he commissioned and premiered new works for solo violin by Michael-Thomas Foumai (Honolulu), Austin Yip (Hong Kong), and Yao Chen (Beijing).
 He has performed with the Contemporary Chamber Players (New York) and the Hong Kong New Music Ensemble.
 In 2018, he commissioned and premiered two new works with Juilliard Quartet violinist Joel Smirnoff.

-Yim has taught violin and chamber music at Stony Brook University, the Cleveland Institute of Music Preparatory Department, the Interlochen Summer Arts Camp, the Flatirons Chamber Music Festival, and the Rushmore Music Festival.
+Yim has taught violin and chamber music and presented lectures at the Royal Academy of Music in Aarhus, the University of Colorado at Boulder, Stony Brook University, the Cleveland Institute of Music Preparatory Department, the Interlochen Summer Arts Camp, the Flatirons Chamber Music Festival, and the Rushmore Music Festival.
 He has taught masterclasses and workshops in the United States, Denmark, Iceland, Hong Kong, Taiwan, and mainland China.